hashicorp/terraform-provider-aws/website/docs/r/acmpca_certificate.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `arn` - ARN of the certificate.
-* `certificate` - The PEM-encoded certificate value.
+* `certificate` - PEM-encoded certificate value.
-* `certificate_chain` - The PEM-encoded certificate chain that includes any intermediate certificates and chains up to root CA.
+* `certificate_chain` - PEM-encoded certificate chain that includes any intermediate certificates and chains up to root CA.

 ## Import